sarveshwar-singhal/distributed_systems_raft-protocol/Readme.md

 >python convert_follower_node1.py

 Note : After starting your implementation, few seconds will be given for your system to stabilize and elect a leader before evaluation starts.
+Note: This assignment/project is part of academic course CSE586 Distributed Systems.